SCHOOL CREST AND MOTTO:

 THOSE THINGS THAT ARE BEST

-- The symbols of the seal stand for the name of the school: the acorn and oak leaves for Oak, the three small trees for Park, the wavy lines for River, and the trees again for Forest.
+The symbols of the crest stand for the name of the school: the acorn and oak leaves for Oak, the three trees for Park, the wavy lines for River, and the trees again for Forest.
 Thus, they represent Oak Park and River Forest.

-The seal has been registered for copyright and cannot be used except for official school business.
-It was originally designed by Mr. Lee M. Watson, a teacher in the school, and was first used in 1908.
+The crest has been registered for copyright and cannot be used except for official school business.
+It was originally designed by Mr. Lee M. Watson, a former manual arts teacher, and was first used in 1908.